Rainier Brewing Company: 1970s and 1980s advertising campaigns

-Demise
+Decline and sale

-In 1977 the brewery was sold to G. Heileman Brewing Company, and passed through several more hands before finally winding up owned by Pabst, which closed it in 1999.
+In 1977, the Rainier brewery was sold to G. Heileman Brewing Company, and passed through several more hands before finally winding up owned by Pabst, which closed it in 1999.
 The Rainier brand was sold to General Brewing Company, which moved production to the Olympia brewery in nearby Tumwater, Washington.
 The Olympia Brewing Company closed in 2003.
-Rainier Beer is now brewed under contract in Irwindale, California.
+Rainier Beer is now brewed by Pabst in Irwindale, California.

 In 1999, Sleeman Breweries of Guelph, Ontario, a division of Sapporo Breweries, acquired Stroh Canada which owned the Canadian rights to a folio of brands, including Rainier.
 Sleeman then became the Canadian manufacturer and distributor.

+In 2023, Rainier is set to deliver more beer to retailers than any prior year since Pabst acquired Rainier in 1999.

+Awards

 In 1987, Rainier was awarded a silver medal by the Great American Beer Festival in the category of Best American Light Lager.
 The GABF recognized Rainier again in 1990, 1998, and 2000 with the gold medal for Best American-Style Lager as well as silver medals in the same category in 2003 and 2005.
 Both Rainier Light and Rainier Ice have received medals, in their respective categories, from the GABF.